mkarpicki/android-battery-level-reporter/README.md

-# Android Self Charging Project
+# Android Battery Level Reporter ( & Self Charging Control )

 In this example I will build small solution for having Android device plugged in to Smart Plug and charged only when battery level wil go down.